World's Luckiest Fishing Village

-Destin, Florida, just west of SoWal Beaches, has long been known as "the world's luckiest fishing village", but more recently it has been the epicenter of the Emerald Coast’s development boom.
+Destin is just west of SoWal Beaches and calls itself "the world's luckiest fishing village", but more recently it has been the epicenter of the Emerald Coast’s development boom.

 Within a couple of decades, the town transformed from a sleepy fishing village to a modern and bustling tourist town.
-Its working harbor, once modestly lined with fishing wharfs is now lined with high-rise condos, restaurants and luxury yachts.
-But even through rapid growth, Destin has still maintained its unique charm and reputation as a world-class fishing destination.
+Its working harbor, once modestly lined with fishing wharfs, is now lined with high-rise condos, restaurants and luxury yachts.
+Yet despite the rapid growth, Destin has still maintained its unique charm and reputation as a world-class fishing destination.

 Its roots as a fishing village go back more than 150 years.
 The town’s namesake, Leonard Destin, was a fisherman from Connecticut who stumbled upon the area on a long trip out to sea.
 He found the harbor hospitable and the fish plentiful and ended up settling there with his family.
 His descendants still live in Destin today.